Hehfay/PHA_Website/README.md

 PHA_Website
 ===========

-Ideas for a PHA Website
+Ideas for a PHA Website.

 Interface for Donating to PHA.

-Supported by an Alumni Database.
+Alumni database on backend.